IddoSadeh/cplusplusBook/README.md

 https://jupyterbook.org/en/stable/start/new-file.html

-*publish your book*
+# publish your book

 https://jupyterbook.org/en/stable/start/publish.html

-*note: every time i make changes, do the following:
+-  every time i make changes, do the following:

 To update your online book, make changes to your book’s content on the main branch of your repository, re-build your book with <code>jupyter-book build mybookname/</code> and then use <code>ghp-import -n -p -f mylocalbook/_build/html</code> as before to push the newly built HTML to the <code>gh-pages</code> branch.

+- bought domain from google. to connect domain to github: